Terms and Punctuation

-- When an alumnus is listed with his or her spouse, place the alumnus’s name second and put the class year after his or her name: Michael and Lisa Garcia ’92.
+- When a graduate is listed with his or her spouse, place the graduate’s name second and put the class year after his or her name: Michael and Lisa Garcia ’92.

 - When two alumni are married, place the class year after each individual’s name, attaching the last name only to the second person’s first name: Lisa ’92 and Michael Garcia ’93.

 - In instances of two or more alumni from the same family, refer to each with full names and place dates of graduation following each name: Siblings Kevin Williams ’87, Joseph Williams ’89 and Lisa Williams Jones ’92 were involved in the community food drive.

 - Note the direction of the apostrophe (it is not a single quotation mark) when used with class years.